stitchdata/docs/_account-security/settings/notifications/post-load-notifications.md

     anchor: "post-load-hooks-access"
     summary: "How to access post-load hooks"
     content: |
+      {% capture post-load-setup %}
+      In order to use post-load hooks, you must already have a destination set up in your Stitch account.
+      {% endcapture %}

+      {% include important.html content=post-load-setup %}

       The post-load hook feature is available during the Free Trial or on an Enterprise plan.
 Contact [Stitch Sales]({{ site.sales }}){:target="new"} for more info about Enterprise plans.

     subsections: